dylanwaynefoster/100-days-of-code/log.md

 **Thoughts**: I'm getting better at knowing how/when to call methods just generally.
 The UI thing is beating me up.
 I need to figure out the Layout Managers...like really figure them out.

+### Day 7: January 10, 2017

+**Today's Progress**: Now using GridBagLayout on AleCulator2.
+It looks much better but still not quite what I want.
+Also, I added a Menu Bar with File and Other Calculations tab.

+**Thoughts**: The UI is WAY better now and at least intuitive.
+It still isn't what I envisioned.
+I'm going to continue working on it.
+I added a Menu Bar with File menu that includes 'exit'...but I can't get it to fire.
+I need to work on that.
+Also, continue working on Layout Managers until I get that down.